Algan1/Sorular/README.md

 17.19 Missing Two: You are given an array with all the numbers from 1 to N appearing exactly once, except for one number that is missing.
-How can you find the missing number in O(N) time and 0( 1) space?
+How can you find the missing number in O(N) time and 0(1) space?
 What if there were two numbers missing?

 17.19

 Kayıp İki:
 Eksik olan bir sayı dışında, 1'den N'ye kadar olan tüm sayıların bir kez göründüğü bir dizi verilir.
-Eksik sayıyı O(N) zamanı ve 0(1) boşluğunda nasıl bulabilirsiniz?
+Eksik sayıyı O(N) zamanı ve 0(1) karmaşıklığında nasıl bulabilirsiniz?
 Peki iki rakam eksikse nasıl yaparsınız?

+ N=18,
+ÖRNEK: {1, 4 , 5 , 6, 3, 16, 17, 18,  2, 8,  14, 15, 11, 7, 12, 13}
+ Bu arrayde 9 eksiktir.
+Eksik olan bu sayıyı sayıyı O(N) zamanı ve 0(1)  karmaşıklığında bulmamız isteniyor.

 17.20 Continuous Median: Numbers are randomly generated and passed to a method.
 Write a program to find and maintain the median value as new values are generated.